 Life-threatening location – Move the person if they are in danger, for example in the case of fire.

 Breathing – check the person’s breathing, airways and pulse.
 If the person’s breathing is stable, place them in the recovery position.
 If not, start cardiopulmonary resuscitation (CPR).

 Circulation Failure / Shock – If a person has lost a lot of blood then they are at risk of circulatory failure.
 Place the person in the recovery position with their knees bent up.

 Cardiopulmonary resuscitation (CPR) – is a First Aid treatment given to a person who has had a cardiac arrest, with the aim of maintaining heart and lung function.

 Certified physiotherapist.
 Medical coordinator Swedish Athletics.
-PhD, Post doctor, with a primary research focus on health and performance in athletics.
+Associate Professor in Public Health/Health in Sport, with a primary research focus on health in sport.